-A small guide on calculating the day of week fairly easily
+A small rethought guide on calculating the day of week fairly easily

 (Image ‘borrowed’ from here)

-All it requires you to remember are 12 dates, (and one day of week each year), the rest is simple calculus that anyone can do without paper.
+Twelve dates are all to remember, (and one day of week each year), the rest is simple calculus that anyone can do without paper.

-1) Memorise twelve DATES that got the same weekday, note that it is starting with March, to avoid dealing with Feb 29.
+1) Memorise twelve DATES that got the same weekday (four weeks apart), note the start in March, to avoid dealing with Feb 29.

 (*) the following year

 2) Each year memorise this day of week for current year.
-E.g. for 2020: Sunday
+E.g. for 2021: Wednesday, and optionally the week-number for the first: 13 in 2021

 3) Remember that January and February are handled as previous year.
-Count the number of days after one of the reference days, take the remainder of this number by division with 7, and forward the day of week that number of days.
-(Obviously you can also count days before, and thus step backwards)
+Count the number of days relative to one of the reference days, While larger than 7 subtract 7 (or: take the remainder of this number by division with 7), and forward the day of week that number of days.
+(Obviously you can count both days before and after, stepping backwards/forwards)

-Example: what is the weekday of new years eve 2020
+Example: what is the weekday of new years eve?

 If you want to calculate for a date somewhere further in the future, you thus need to add 1 per year PLUS an additional 1 per intermediate 29/2 (leap year).